-Cross-cultural training in a business context sounds like one of these oft-cited buzzwords which are all the rage among HR executives.
-Expats-to-be, though, may not know what exactly cross-cultural training means or how they could profit from it.
+Cross-cultural training in a business context sounds like one of these oft-cited buzzwords which are all the rage among HR management.
+Expats may not always know what exactly cross-cultural training means or how they could profit from it.

-Some skeptics might doubt that cross-cultural training is all that important for a successful presentation abroad.
-Business is business, right? ─ Wrong.
-To see how essential cross-cultural training is for a company’s representative, let’s look at a hypothetical US American sales manager speaking to an intercultural audience without such training.
+Some skeptics might even doubt that cross-cultural training is all that important for a successful presentation abroad.
+Business is business everywhere, isn’t it?
+Unfortunately, it’s not quite as simple.
+Let’s look at the story of a sales manager from the US, speaking to an intercultural audience without such training.

-After delivering the presentation to people from Germany, Japan, and Norway, however, Caitlin felt disappointed and insecure.
-Maybe she should have taken that cross-cultural training.
-Perhaps cross-cultural training would have prepared her for what she experienced in an intercultural setting.
+After delivering the same presentation to people from Germany, Japan, and Norway, however, Caitlin felt disappointed and insecure, doubting her own competence.
+Maybe she should have taken that cross-cultural training after all.
+Perhaps it would have prepared her for what she experienced in an intercultural setting.

 Caitlin just wanted to get back to her hotel room.
 Or crack open a book or two on intercultural communication.
 What on earth had gone wrong?
 Why hadn’t her usual skills worked?
 Could cross-cultural competence have avoided this business failure?